 Every turn just focus your dice rolls on getting as many three-of-a-kind numbers as you can.

 Work with the numbers that you roll.
 Keep any numbers that you get two of and try to roll more of those.
-So if you roll two 1s in your first roll then attempt to roll more 1s instead of being greedy and going after three 3s.
+So if you roll two 1s in your first roll then try to roll more 1s instead of being greedy and going after three 3s.
 The probability of successfully rolling two dice on the faces that you want in a reroll is tough and gets tougher the fewer dice you are re-rolling.

 Don’t keep any energy rolls on your first few turns, just keep rolling for more numbers.
-After you have some points, then you can keep the occasional energy and buy cards which boost your number of victory points.
+After you have some points, then you can keep the occasional energy and buy cards that boost your number of victory points.

 If you roll a couple of numbers then it could be worth going for it.
 But take a look at the probability table below and try to remember your chances.

 If you roll a claw and have to go into Tokyo, try and make it through one full round to get the two victory points for staying in.
 Get out before you take too much damage, though.
 You don’t want to waste too many dice rolls trying to get hearts when you get out.
 It reduces the number of dice you have available to roll for numbers.

 - Unless you are hit by the person in Tokyo, you don’t need to spend dice rolls on anything but numbers

 - If you get hurt you can just roll hearts for one turn and carry on rolling for numbers